FAA to warn airlines of engine icing risk on Boeing 747-8s, Dreamliners

 The FAA also said it has been working closely with Boeing and GE to monitor and understand these events as the companies develop a permanent solution.

-The 787 can be powered by either GEnx engines or rival Trent 1000 engines made by Rolls-Royce Plc (RR.L), while the 747-8 is powered exclusively by the GE engine model.
+The 787 can be powered by either GEnx engines or rival Trent 1000 engines made by Rolls-Royce Plc, while the 747-8 is powered exclusively by the GE engine model.

 Boeing advised airlines on Friday about a risk of engine icing problems on 747-8 and 787 Dreamliner planes with GE engines, urging 15 carriers to avoid flying them near high-altitude thunderstorms.

-Airlines affected by the warning included Japan Airlines (9101.T), Lufthansa (LHAG.DE), United Airlines, a unit of United Continental Holdings (UAL.N) and Cathay Pacific Airlines (0293.HK).
+Airlines affected by the warning included Japan Airlines , Lufthansa, United Airlines, a unit of United Continental Holdings and Cathay Pacific Airlines .
 The warning even led Japan Airlines to pull 787 Dreamliners from two international routes.

 Boeing spokesman Marc Birtel said the company has already alerted its customers who operate some GE-powered engines on 747-8 and 787 models.